gnois/luaty/README.md

 Luaty mixes Lua's simplicity with Moonscript's brevity, sprinkled with some safety.

-If [off-side syntax](https://en.wikipedia.org/wiki/Off-side_rule) is your thing, and you don't want to type `end`, `then`, `do`, or you prefer compile-time error to run-time error, then Luaty may work for you.
+If [off-side syntax](https://en.wikipedia.org/wiki/Off-side_rule) is your thing, and you don't like to type `end`, `then`, `do`, or you prefer compile-time to runtime error, then Luaty may work for you.

 Luaty stands for *[Lua] with less [ty]ping*.

 Differences from Lua
 ---